paperjs/paper.js/README.md

 	sudo apt-get install build-essential libssl-dev libjpeg8-dev libgif-dev

-**After cairo has been installed:**
+**Ater Cairo has been installed:**

-Then install the Paper.js module:
+You should now be able to install the Paper.js module from NPM:

 	npm install paper